Introducing Nomads Home: Lexidy’s Work From Anywhere Platform – Go Borderless Today! 🗂✅🖥

 This visa is for those who already have some passive income set up.
 For example, this can be investment income from real estate or a pension.
 However, you cannot actively work on the Elective Residency permit

-This visa is often known as a retirement visa because a pension is the most common type of passive income.
+This visa is often known as the Retirement Visa because a pension is the most common type of passive income.

 To apply for this visa, you will need to have: